-This is, in part, what this paper sets out to do, albeit for a different problem setting in which we, in the spirit of classical {\em information-theoretic} problems \cite{Csi97}, demand that the undetected error probability (of declaring that the true change-point lies outside a certain prescribed small interval) decays exponentially (or subexponentially) fast with a certain error exponent $\lambda>0$.
-Consequently, we show that the optimal resolution (of the small interval) is linear in $n$ (or $n^{1-t}$ for $t\in (0,1/2)$ in the subexponentially decaying case) and we characterize the pre-constant factor exactly.
+This is, in part, what this paper sets out to do, albeit for a different regime of undetected error probability.
+In the spirit of classical {\em information-theoretic} problems \cite{Csi97}, we demand that the undetected error probability decays exponentially (or subexponentially) fast with a certain error exponent $\lambda>0$.
+Consequently, we show that the optimal confidence width scales as $\Theta(n)$ in the exponentially decaying case, and $\Theta(n^{1-t})$ (for $t \in (0,1/2)$) in the subexponentially decaying case.
+We also characterize the exact pre-constant in the $\Theta(\cdot)$ notation.
 En route to this endeavor, we show that the pre-constant factor is optimal by deriving a strong converse in the sense of Wolfowitz~\cite{WolfowitzBook}.
 Our problem setting, at least from a theoretical perspective, should be of sufficient interest to the information theory community who seek to understand the fundamental performance (e.g. the error exponents) of practical problems.